Don’t Worry: Here’s How To Manage All Your Vaccine Side Effects

 Will smoking weed make my vaccine side effects worse?

-Both Dr Jenkins and Dr Schaffner noted that more research needs to be done on this, but agreed that smoking weed likely wouldn’t make the side effects any worse — though it also might not make them better.
-“I don’t think it will influence immune system in any way,” Dr Schaffner adds.
-“No one’s asked me about this yet, but it’s theoretically possible that it could help with the pain or nausea or headaches,” Dr Jenkins says.
+Both Dr. Jenkins and Dr. Schaffner noted that more research needs to be done on this, but agreed that smoking weed likely wouldn’t make the side effects any worse — though it also might not make them better.
+“I don’t think it will influence immune immune system in any way,” Dr. Schaffner adds.
+“No one’s asked me about this yet, but it’s theoretically possible that it could help with the pain or nausea or headaches,” Dr. Jenkins says.
 “Though it may make fatigue worse.
 I think it’ll vary person to person.”

 Advertisement